 The subsection includes the responsibility of public authorities to develop the society in a manner that realizes the mutually respectful coexistence of humans and animals, while at the same time securing the fundamental rights of animals.
-This responsibility entails obligations for the legislator to actively develop the legislation and the society.
+This responsibility entails obligations for the legislator to actively develop legislation and the society itself.

-The duty of the public authorities is to create such conditions where those rights are also protected against private violations.
+The duty of public authorities is to create such conditions that fundamental animal rights are also protected against private violations.
 The objective of the obligations to safeguard and promote is to clarify the relations between private parties with regard to fundamental animal rights.
-The obligations also specify the position of human beings with regard to the nature and, on the other hand, the position of animals with regard to human beings.
-The obligations to safeguard and promote establish a framework for legislative work that affects the fundamental of rights human beings and animals.
-They offer the possibility so resolve conflicts of interests in a manner that ensures the societal consideration of the interests of sentient beings other than human beings.
+The obligations also specify the position of human beings with regard to nature and, on the other hand, the position of animals with regard to human beings.
+The obligations to safeguard and promote establish a framework for legislative work that affects the fundamental rights of human beings and animals.
+They offer the possibility to resolve conflicts of interests in a manner that ensures the consideration of the interests of sentient beings other than human beings.

-The obligation to safeguard also covers all animals that are brought to Finland, in addition to those that already live there.
-Exports of animal products from the countries that do not respect the rights guaranteed in this article may be prohibited.
-Thus, it must be ensured that the rights are not circumvented by the transporting of animals outside of the Finnish borders.
-Also, the enforcement of the rights cannot be circumvented by transporting an animal or animals abroad, e.g. for procedures that are illegal in Finland.
-The public authorities must take active measures to prevent any circumventing of the obligations arising in relation to animal rights.
+The obligation to safeguard also covers all animals that are brought to Finland, in addition to those already resident.
+Exports of animal products from countries which do not respect the rights guaranteed in this article may be prohibited.
+Thus, it must be ensured that the rights are not circumvented by the transportation of animals outside Finnish borders.
+Further, the enforcement of the rights cannot be circumvented by transporting an animal or animals abroad, e.g. for procedures that are illegal in Finland.
+Public authorities must take active measures to prevent any circumvention of the obligations arising in relation to animal rights.

 Limitations on fundamental animal rights shall be governed by Acts.
 This requirement entails the prohibition to delegate the power to limit fundamental rights to lower statutory level.